-What is the purpose of this guide and kit?
+What is the purpose of this toolkit?

-It is to help churches learn how they can minister to members of their own congregations who are caught up in the criminal justice system (both the accused and victims) and to the families of those individuals.
+It is to help communities of faith learn how they can minister to members of their own congregations who are caught up in the criminal justice system (both the accused and victims) and to minister to the families of those individuals.